Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/html/index.md

 - `<p>Hi, this is my super awesome fun web page where the content makes no sense but there is a lot of it.</p>`
 - `<p>So let's get into some business that you can learn from.</p>`

-- Select <mark> CTL Shift f5</mark> to restart your browser.
+- Select <mark> Ctrl Shift f5</mark> to restart your browser.

 ## We should all be here

    <div float="right" class="img"><img src="./resources/boot7.png" /></div>

-   - Question time: Is there a differance between the line spacing between our paragraphs on our browser and our Visual Studio page?
+   - Question time: Is there a difference between the line spacing between our paragraphs on our browser and our Visual Studio page?

 ## Ordered and unordered lists